probcomp/Venturecxx/doc/v1/assessable-observable-exchangeable.md

 it handles you currently have no recourse but to read the source.
 One
 particularity: if the unannotated compounds you are observing are all constant (recursively), the right thing will happen.
-Warning: misuse may lead to incorrect answers (see TODOs in source, rdb-constraint-propagation.scm).
+Warning: misuse may lead to incorrect answers (see TODOs/CONSDIERs in source, rdb-constraint-propagation.scm).